-DTMF - Dual-Tone Multi-Frequency signalling - the system that recognizes and processes the key tones on your phone.
+DTMF - Dual-Tone Multi-Frequency signalling - the system that recognizes and processes the key tones on your phor

-DTMF Masking - Disguises the key tones as a contact centre agent takes a payment over the phone by masking them with a monotone beep so that the agent has no way of accessing card information.
+DTMF Masking - Disguises the key tones payment over the phone by masking them agent has no way of accessing card inform

-DoS - A denial-of-service attack in which a hacker disables a system by overloading it with requests.
+DoS - A denial-of-service attack in which by overloading it with requests.

 E2E - End-to-End Encryption.
-An encryption solution that does not meet P2PE standards.
+An encrypt meet P2PE standards.

-GDPR - General Data Protection Regulation - The EU's new standard for data security.
+GDPR - General Data Protection Regulat for data security.

-ICO - The Information Commissioner's Office - the UK's data protection regulator.
+ICO - The Information Commissioner's O protection regulator.